 The timing is excellent for introducing procedural justice as a basic component of judicial evaluations.
 There is growing recognition in the court community of the potential for procedural justice practices to improve public opinion of the judiciary, performance of court systems and individual judges, and the outcomes of court orders.
 The United States Conference of Chief Justices and the Conference of State Court Administrators (CCJ and CSCA) have officially endorsed the importance of being attentive to procedural justice principles in a joint resolution: In Support of State Supreme Court Leadership to Promote Procedural Fairness.
 The resolution includes a mandate that state supreme courts, "[H]old judges and court staff accountable for operating courts in which everyone is treated with respect, has the opportunity to be heard, and receives an adequate explanation of court orders" (CCJ and CSCA 2013).
-Similarly, one of the National Center for State Court's Principles for Judicial Administration recommends that "Decisions of the courts should demonstrate procedural fairness" (National Center for State Courts 2012).
+Similarly, one of the National Center for State Court's should demonstrate procedural fairness"9 (National Center for State Courts 2012).